Towa no Quon: dimensioners

-Takao is a complacent, somewhat lazy, smart talking attractor.
-He's always criticizing Quon about his avid attempts to save all the attractors, but still has an immense amount of respect for him.
+Takumi is a complacent, somewhat lazy, smart talking dimensioner.
+He's always criticizing Agni about his avid attempts to save all the dimensioners, but still has an immense amount of respect for him.
 Although he doesn't seem to care, he uses his powers when absolutely necessary.
-Takao is a teleporter, with adverse effects.
+Takumi is a teleporter, with adverse effects.
 When he teleports, he injures himself, resulting in a twisted limb, or a broken bone.
-His full name is Takao Senba (千場たかお).
+His full name is Takumi Shiranui (不知火たくみ).